-From 2021-2022, CIRD engaged four rural communities in hosting a local design workshop and 15 communities in the design learning cohort.
+For 2023-2024, expanded investment in CIRD increased engagement with additional rural communities.
+Eight rural communities are hosting a local design workshop and 17 communities comprise the design learning cohort.
 Separately, CIRD produces public webinars on the topic of rural design for a broad audience and maintains an active and engaging website, www.rural-design.org that serves as a resource to rural communities across the country.
-CIRD has delivered design assistance to more than 100 rural communities throughout the country since 1991.
+CIRD has delivered design assistance to more than 120 rural communities throughout the country since 1991.